catseye/Lariat/README.md

 were left almost entirely undefined; the only operation they were required to support was comparison of two names for equality.
-While this extreme level of abstraction might be attractive from a theoretical perspective, it introduced complications and awkwardness into practical use of the abstract data type.
+While this extreme level of abstraction might be attractive from a theoretical perspective, it introduced complications and awkwardness for any potential practical use of the abstract data type.

 In Lariat 0.2, names are treated as abstract objects much like terms, and we specify that names must support the following two operations: